nstarman/2019-10-22-dotAstronomy-Plotting-Workshop/README.md

 <a id="notebooks"></a>
 # Notebooks

 Whether you are new to plotting in Python, or have years of experience, these notebooks will serve as useful reference.
-The notebooks are organized into three levels: *Startin*g Points*, *Interactive Matplotlib*, and °Power-User Plotting Techniques*.
+The notebooks are organized into three levels: *Starting Points*, *Interactive Matplotlib*, and *Power-User Plotting Techniques*.

 <a id="starting-points"></a>
 ## Starting Points